SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 static = early binding is name binding during compile-time dynamic = late binding is name binding during runtime

+name resolution is the associating of identifiers with the correct things (e.g. variables)

 ### Scope